tomwhartung/always_learning_python/4-polls_to_emails/README.md

 We need only one table to store the following information:

-* Visitor's Name - optional string; prompt for both first and last name
+* Subscriber's Name - optional string; prompt for both first and last name
-* Visitor's Email - required string; plan to validate in both front and back end (at least require an "@" and a ".")
+* Subscriber's Email - required string; plan to validate in both front and back end (at least require an "@" and a ".")
 * Site (List Name) - required 2-character site abbreviation: 'g' 'jm' 'sm' 'th' 'tw'; hidden value in email submission form
+* Subscription Date - timestamp; populated automatically

 ## Initial setup